Who is considered an international applicant?

-Is the Graduate Certificate in Marketing STEM-eligible?
+Is the Graduate Certificate in Strategy and Management Consulting STEM-eligible?

 We are not designated as a STEM program as defined by the Department of Homeland Security for the STEM extension.
 However, you can still apply for OPT for one year after completed the degree program.